 In addition to creating VMs from the provided templates, you can use the following methods to create VMs.

 You can make a copy of an existing VM by cloning from a template.
-Templates are ordinary VMs which are intended to be used as master copies to create instances of VMs from.
+Templates are ordinary VMs which are intended to be used as original copies to create instances of VMs from.
 A VM can be customized and converted into a template.
 Ensure that you follow the appropriate preparation procedure for the VM.
 For more information, see Preparing for Cloning a Windows VM Using Sysprep and Preparing to Clone a Linux VM.

 Templates cannot be used as normal VMs.

-Citrix Hypervisor has two mechanisms for cloning VMs:
+XenServer has two mechanisms for cloning VMs: